corrupt/Password_Policy_Blame/pizza.de/README.md

 * no symbols

 #### How to send an email
-pizza.de offer no dedicated CIO email.
-Instead they ask to send an email to info@pizza.de containing a reference to their CIO (_Datenschutzbeauftragter_ in German), for example in the subject.
+pizza.de offer no dedicated CPO email.
+Instead they ask to send an email to info@pizza.de containing a reference to their CPO (_Datenschutzbeauftragter_ in German), for example in the subject.